abo-okakh/NodeWebCrawler/README.md

 # Web Crawler

-Hello!
 This is a web crawler designed for extracting information from websites.

 ### Getting Started